betaflight/betaflight/docs/1wire.md

 ## Usage

-  - Plug in the USB cable and connect to your board with the CleanFlight configurator.
+  - Plug in the USB cable and connect to your board with the INAV configurator.

     - For boards without a built in USB/UART adapter, you'll need to plug an external one in.
 Here is how you wire up the CC3D.
 Plug your USB/UART adapter into the Flexi port: